Fabian95qw/STARFACE-MSGraph-lib/README.md

 Moduleblocks to use the MS Graph REST-API (O365)

 # Available Moduleblocks:
+- CreateO365Provider (App-Secret)-> Creates a Providerobject, is required for any requests.
+Uses Applicationpermissions
-- CreateO365Provider -> Creates a Providerobject, that is required for all other Moduleblocks
+- CreateO365Provider (DeviceCode)-> Creates a Providerobject, is required for any requests.
+Uses User Delegated Permissions
+- CreateCodeFlowProvider -> Creates a OAuth2 request using a DeviceCode, so the user tha is being used for the Delegated Permissions can login.
+Returns a Message with the Steps the user has to do to authenticate, and returns the raw DeviceCodeFlowProvider, for the CreateO365Provider (DeviceCode)
 - GetUsers -> Returns all Users as a List<Map<String, Object>>
 - GetContactFoldersforUser -> Returns all ContactFolders for a User (List<Map<String,Object>>)
 - GetContactsforUser -> Returns all Contacts for a User from a folder (List<Map<String,Object>>)